saltastro/SALTsandbox/polSALT/polsalt/README.txt

     evaluation steps.

 Copy the script 'reducepoldata.py' to the directory that has the data that you want to reduce.
-Edit this file to point to the polsalt directory, and the proposal code.
+Edit this file ("reddir") to point to the polsalt directory.
 Comment out steps you don't need (eg, have already performed).

 The directory where you will run the data should have the format such that in the top level directory there should be the obsdate (e.g. 20061030) and then the raw directory